 How Did LaJoya McCoy Die?

-That day, the Monrovia Police Department (MPD) responded to the 800 block of West Olive Avenue to do a “welfare check” on LaJoya.
+That day, the Monrovia Police Department (MPD) responded to the 800 block of West Olive Avenue to do a welfare check on LaJoya.
 But when they came across her residence and saw signs of foul play, they immediately called to obtain a search warrant for the property and asked for the assistance of the Sheriff Homicide Bureau in what they initially thought was a missing person’s case.
-During a grid search the next day, on June 16, they found her car in the 200 block of West Cypress Avenue, about a mile away from her apartment, and inside it, they discovered LaJoya’s slain body, covered with a blanket and a child’s car seat.
-Her autopsy report confirmed that she had been strangled to death with a rope or cord on June 10, 2015, and was stabbed multiple times.
+During a grid search the next day, on June 16, they found her car on the 200 block of West Cypress Avenue, about a mile away from her apartment, and inside it, they discovered her slain body, covered with a blanket and a child’s car seat.
+Her autopsy report confirmed that she had been strangled to death with a rope or cord and was stabbed multiple times on June 10, 2015.

 Who Killed LaJoya McCoy?

-On August 27, 2015, more than a month after LaJoya McCoy’s passing, the Los Angeles County Sheriff Homicide detectives arrested 45-year-old Jose Roberto Turner, her ex-boyfriend and the father of her two children, in connection with this case.
-At that point, their children were with him.
-The couple had been together for about a decade, separating just two years prior to the murder, which Jose was not happy about.
-After LaJoya’s body was found, her friends and family came forward to state how she had been worried about her well-being in recent times due to some of the strange things that were happening to her.
-They said that her tires had been slashed, and that, more than once, when she came home, she felt as if somebody had been there, especially as some of her documents had gone missing.
+On August 27, 2015, more than a month after LaJoya’s passing, the Los Angeles County Sheriff’s homicide detectives arrested 45-year-old Jose Roberto Turner, her ex-boyfriend and the father of her two children, in connection to the matter.
+By this point, their children were with him.
+The couple had been together for about a decade, separating just two years prior to the homicide, which Jose was not happy about.
+After LaJoya’s remains were found, her friends and family had actually come forward to state how she’d been worried about her well-being in recent times due to some of the strange things that were happening to her.
+They said her tires had been slashed and that, more than once, she felt as if somebody had been inside when she came home, especially as some documents had gone missing.

-Initially, they had all thought that LaJoya was misplacing things because she was spreading herself too thin, considering all her responsibilities and work-life, but in hindsight, that was not at all the case.
-She knew she was in trouble, but she never could have imagined how much.
-Following this, the investigators began looking into LaJoya’s personal life and belongings, where they discovered the looming presence of her ex-boyfriend.
-Jose, according to witnesses, had displayed stalker-ish behavior and jealousy when LaJoya was in the presence of other men, which had rekindled as she had a prospective date.
-And, in his journal, he had even expressed his anger at her and talked about how he’d kill her just shortly before her murder.
+Initially, they had all thought that LaJoya was misplacing things because she was spreading herself too thin, considering all her responsibilities.
+But in hindsight, that was not at all the case.
+She knew she was in trouble, but she could never have imagined how much.
+Following this, the investigators began looking into her personal life and belongings, where they discovered the looming presence of her ex-boyfriend.
+According to witnesses, Jose had displayed stalker-ish behavior and jealousy when LaJoya was in the presence of other men, which had rekindled as she had a prospective date.
+And, in his journal, he’d even expressed his anger at her and talked about how he’d kill her just shortly before her murder.
 Jose’s downfall, though, was his behavior.

-When LaJoya’s family and the investigators were looking for her and trying to solve her case, Jose refused to cooperate or help out in any way possible, which displayed consciousness of guilt.
-Therefore, when forensic evidence gathered from the scene of the crime and from underneath LaJoya’s fingernails resulted in a DNA profile that matched Jose’s, directly connecting him to her death, he was arrested and charged with first-degree murder.
+When LaJoya’s family and the investigators were looking for her and trying to solve her case, Jose refused to cooperate or help out in any way, shape, or form, which displayed a consciousness of guilt.
+Therefore, when forensic evidence gathered from the scene of the crime and from underneath LaJoya’s fingernails resulted in a DNA profile that undoubtedly matched his, directly connecting him to her death, he was arrested and charged with first-degree murder.
+Then there’s also the fact there was a bloodstained note in her vehicle essentially implying he was stalking/harassing her and another ex came forward to publicly accuse him of being a monster.
+Even the items missing from LaJoya’s home were found in his possession.
 Jose was held without bail until his case went to court, and then, on June 19, 2017, after a brief trial, he was convicted of the charge against him.
-(Featured Image Credit: LaJoya McCoy / Instagram)

 Read More: Where Is Jose Roberto Turner Now?